jaredpetersen/raspilive/README.md

-# raspilive
+# raspi-live-libcamera
-📷 raspilive is a command-line application that streams video from the Raspberry Pi Camera module to the web
+📷 raspi-live-libcamera is a command-line application that streams video from the Raspberry Pi Camera module using the new libcamera software to the web

 ## Usage
 ```
-raspilive streams video from the Raspberry Pi Camera Module to the web
+raspi-live-libcamera streams video from the Raspberry Pi Camera Module to the web

-For more information visit https://github.com/jaredpetersen/raspilive
+For more information visit https://github.com/amd940/raspi-live-libcamera

 Usage:
-  raspilive [command]
+  raspi-live [command]

 Available Commands:
   hls         Stream video using HLS